karec/cookiecutter-flask-restful/README.md

 celery worker -A myapi.celery_app:app --loglevel=info
 ```

-If you have updated your configuration for broker / result backend your workers should start and you should see the example task
+If you have updated your configuration for broker / result backend your workers should start and you should see the example task avaible

 ```
 [tasks]